phospho-app/phospho/README.md

 ```

-## Manage the tasks of your session
+## Access the tasks of your session

 Create a new task:
 ```python